Why should I register online?

 Will there be bathrooms available?

-Yes, there will be a sufficient number of porta-pots and bathrooms along the routes, at rest-stops, and at the start/finish area.
+Yes, there will be a sufficient number of porte-pots and bathrooms along the routes, at rest-stops, and at the start/finish area.
+There are also "unofficial" water and bathroom stops in parks along the way and at the top of Kings Gap.

 What are the safety rules?